-Your Baby is now growing faster, getting bigger and stronger while muscles and lungs keep maturing.
+Your Child is now growing faster, getting bigger and stronger while muscles and lungs keep maturing.
 With your enlarging uterus exerting pressure on your lungs, you may experience shortness of breath.

 Your Child’s development

-Your Baby now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.
+Your Child now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.

-Getting stronger: Your Baby is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
+Getting stronger: Your Child is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
 The movements are probably getting more vigorous and less erratic than before.

 Your growing baby and the increased level of progesterone can cause shortness of breath.
 Normally, it’s nothing to be concerned about, unless it’s severe and you experience pain.
 In this case, consult your doctor.